wesleyadriann/react_template/README.md

 ## Description

-This is basic template with create basic app to projects
+This is template for react projects

 ## Hierarchy